 In 1969, Cerro Corp. published a historical resource estimate of 634,000 tons grading 3.41 percent copper, which included 74,000 tons of massive sulphide ore grading 11.78 percent copper, and 380,000 tons of oxide and mixed ore grading 3.16 percent copper.
 This historical estimate, which is dated Feb.
 21, 1969, uses categories that are not consistent with NI 43-101 and cannot be readily compared with NI 43-101 categories.
 A qualified person has not done sufficient work to classify the estimate as a current resource and Nevada Sunrise Gold is not treating the estimate as a current resource estimate.
-A portion of the ground on which this estimate was based was subsequently mined; therefore, this estimate cannot be relied upon.
-The estimate is relevant to guiding the company's exploration plans and provides geological information regarding the type of mineralization that could be present in the Coronado area.
+A portion of the ground on which this resource estimate was based was subsequently mined.
+However, the historical resource estimate is relevant to guiding the company's exploration plans and provides geological information regarding the type of mineralization that could be present in the Coronado area.